-If you consider yourself to be a Citizen Scientist in the application of objectivity, causality and reason to enhancing your audio system, then this forum was created you.
-We are suspicious about being manipulated by marketing and group-think.
-We value the truth.
-We collect and consider facts.
-We respect other’s opinions if they demonstrate objectivity, and we often probe for evidence to support overtly subjective claims.
+If you consider yourself to be a Citizen Scientist in the application of causality and reason to enhancing your audio system, then this forum was created for you.
+So how do audio-curious Citizen Scientists think and act?
+They are generally suspicious of marketing, group-think and self deception.
+They value the truth and collect and considers facts.
+They don’t automatically trust their ears nor throw money at their hobby; they probe for evidence whilst recognising and respecting the emotive side of music reproduction at home.

-This Forum is Moderated, and content and contributors deemed to be fractious, potentially litigious, creating anxiety or hostile to tolerance and harmony in this Forum will be edited or rejected without notice or discussion.
-Content generated by Harbeth staff complies with HUG objectives and brand positioning strategy.
+Posts and contributors deemed to be fractious, frivolous, belittling of contributors, potentially litigious, creating needless anxiety, combative, seemingly representing commercial interests or hostile to tolerance and harmony in this Forum will be edited or rejected without notice.

 “The real purpose of the scientific method is to make sure nature hasn’t misled you into thinking you know something you actually don’t know.”